PUE-AI-ChatBot/PUE-BE/README.md

 ```

-### Configuring
+### Feature

+#### Auto Setup
-#### PUE-AI is implanted by 'git submodules'.
+* PUE-AI is implanted by 'git submodules'.
    * 'git submodule' has great advantage with version controller, unlike 'git subtree', which is unnecessary to control submodule's version.